jarvisar/interpreter/README.md

 	`$ ./assembly`

-### Known Issues
+### Known Issues & Limitations

-Currently the generator has difficulties generating assembly code for functions (sin, cos, tan, sqrt) and floating-point numbers (decimals).
-However, these operations still work with the included interpreter.
+The x86-64 assembly code generator is limited to integers and will round all calculations to the nearest whole number.
+However, the included interpreter is capable of handling decimals.

 Also plan to implement unary operators, e.g. negative signs in front of paranetheses: `-(5 + 3) = -8`